Updated October 13, 2023

 - Multiprocessing (multiple data sets parallel)

-- Time-sharing (multiple data sets with time-sharing)
+- Time-sharing (various data sets with time-sharing)

-Why We Should Use Data Processing?
+Why Should We Use Data Processing?